How to Prepare Your Small Business for a Hurricane in FL | Cogent Bank

 Emergency plans should be sure to include the following elements.

-Develop a plan specific to your business for both pausing operations and getting employees home (or to safety) before any lives are at risk.
+Establish a schedule of regular training and drills to cover all possible scenarios—at least once a year prior to hurricane season.
+This will allow you to familiarize your employees with your plans, and also spot flaws that can be improved to improve safety and efficiency.
 You can utilize OSHA’s online tool, Evacuation Plans and Procedures, to help you design a one for your business.
 Be sure to include easy-to-follow steps to take if emergency strikes while employees are on the job.

 Remember, hurricanes can create real and long-lasting psychological harm to individuals who experience their full force.
 Plans should be designed to appease anxiety, not create it.
 Be sure to warn all employees of any upcoming drills, but require that they take them seriously—as if preparing for a real event.
 Have at least one drill prior to the start of each hurricane season.

-• Create or maintain a supply center for managing your facilities during natural disasters.
+Additionally, all Florida businesses should create or maintain a supply center for managing your facilities during natural disasters.
 Supplies should include:

 • Sandbags